John Smith (United States Navy officer): First Barbary War

-During his next assignment he commanded the famous USS Essex, lasting until his promotion to Captain on 29 October 1810.
+Smith's next assignment was commanding the USS Essex, a post he held until his promotion to Captain on 29 October 1810.

 War of 1812

 His next assignment was to USS Congress.
 He assumed command of her on 11 July 1811.
 Upon the declaration of the War of 1812 USS Congress joined the squadron of Commodore John Rodgers, and distinguished herself by capturing five British vessels as recorded by Louis F. Middlebrook in Vol. LXIII, October 1927 of Essex Institute Historical Collections:

 November 1, 1812, off Western Islands, the British merchant ship Argo, 10 guns and 26 men, with a cargo of oil and whalebone, bound for London, and ordered to the United States.

 May 19, 1813, in Lat.
 28 N., Long.
 42 W., the British brig Jean, 10 guns and 17 men, with a cargo of copper, hides, etc., bound to Greenock.
 After taking out the copper, the brig was burned.

 May 22, 1813, in Lat.
 24 N., Long.
 40 W., the British brig Diana, 10 guns and 14 men, with a cargo of copper and hides bound to London, and sent into Barbadoes with the prisoners, after throwing overboard her cargo.

 October 25, 1813, in Lat.
 19 N., Long.
 40 W., the British ship Rose, of 182 tons, crew of 12 men, with a cargo of wine and potatoes.
 Burned.
 All of her crew voluntarily enlisted in the service of the United States.

 December 5, 1813, in the North Atlantic, the British brig Atlantic, crew of 12 men and a cargo of sugar and cotton from the West Indies to Cork.
 This brig was sent into Boston.

 At the end of the war, Captain Smith was transferred to command USS Franklin, but died before or right around her launch in August 1815.